 Apply filters and effects

 You can play around with filters and effects on Instagram, Snapchat, and just about every other app with a camera component.
-Facebook Messenger is no exception.
+Facebook Messenger video chats are no exception.

 When you tap the Effects button (the star symbol), you’ll find digital overlays, from bunny ears for your face to falling heart shapes for the whole screen.
 Like with filters, you’ll find effect-canceling options on the far left.

 In light of Zoom’s popularity, Facebook has been keen to make the Messenger video chat feature as Zoom-like as possible.
 To that end, it’s rolled out Messenger Rooms—not a separate app but an extension of Facebook Messenger that makes it easier for a lot of people to chat together in one place.